PaperPrototype/Intro-Coding-and-Computers/05 - Arrays + Addresses/Lecture/english.md

 In C we don't have the idea of "lists" instead we have "arrays".

+Arrays are different than Python lists because once we set their size, we can't change that size!

 Make a new repl.
 Select the C programming language.
 Call the project "arrays".

-In the shell make a new file called `array.c` using the `touch`.
+In the shell make a new file called `array.c` using `touch`.

 (command)
 ```
 touch array.c
 ```

-Remove the "main.c" file using the `rm main.c` command (in the shell) since we won't be using `main.c`.
+Remove the "main.c" file using the `rm main.c` command (since we won't be using `main.c`).

 Open `array.c` using Replits files window and write the following code.